What Makes a Private Club Truly Exclusive?

 Founded in 1933 by golf legend Bobby Jones and investment banker Clifford Roberts, Augusta National has an estimated membership of just 300 individuals.
 There is no application process.
 Membership is by invitation only, extended by the club’s chairman, and invitations are rarely offered.
 Many of the world’s wealthiest and most powerful people have spent lifetimes hoping for a call that never comes.

 Women were not admitted as members until 2012, when former Secretary of State Condoleezza Rice and financier Darla Moore became the club’s first female members.
-The initiation fee is widely rumored to be between $40,000 and $500,000, though Augusta National has never confirmed any figure.
-Annual dues are believed to be similarly understated relative to the club’s cultural value.
+Reported initiation figures range from roughly $40,000 to a half-million dollars, with annual dues variously estimated between $10,000 and $50,000 — but Augusta National has never confirmed any of it.
+Every published number is an estimate, and the club shares its actual terms only with the candidates it invites.

 What Augusta offers that no other club can replicate: the experience of playing the same pristine 18 holes that Tiger Woods, Jack Nicklaus, and Arnold Palmer immortalized each April.
 The course is impeccably maintained year-round for a membership the size of a luxury apartment building.